bigpipe/bigpipe/SPEC/Page.md

 #### Routing

-Pages are tied to routes on your webpage.
+Pages are tied to routes on your web-page.
 It makes no sense to adopt the horrible `app.get('/path', function)` pattern if we are creating different page constructors.
 Instead we should be able to specify routing information directly in to the page.
 The only information we would need are: